teddokano/BME280_MicroPython/README.md

 For more details, please refer section 6.1 of [BME280 datacheet](https://www.bosch-sensortec.com/media/boschsensortec/downloads/datasheets/bst-bme280-ds002.pdf)

 ### Bitbang sample code operation
+On addition to the BME280 operation sample, this can perform **bit-banging** I²C and SPI libralies ([bbI2C](https://github.com/teddokano/bitbang_I2C_controller_MicroPython) and [bbSPI](https://github.com/teddokano/bitbang_SPI_controller_MicroPython)) demo.
+Since the MicroPython has build-in libraris of SoftI2C and SoftSPI, those handmade bit-banging interfaces may not be needed.

+However, the libraries were dared by a magazine project.
+The magazine article was tried to explain the I²C and SPI protocols from bit-banging Python code.
+This BME280.py was made as a test application of the **bbI2C** and **bbSPI**.

 ## I²C and SPI interface buses
+### When the `BME280.py` is used as a class library
-The class library supports both I²C and SPI buses.
+This BME280.py can be used as a class library which supports both I²C and SPI buses.
 User don't need to tweak the code for interface changing but just giving an instance of the interface to constructor function.

 ```python